Financial Aid

 How to Apply for Financial Aid

-Students who applied for financial aid the previous year can complete the Renewal FAFSA for the next academic year.
-The Renewal FAFSA contains pre-printed information based on the previous year.
-Students must update any information that has changed, such as income, assets, and other related items, if necessary.
-The Wentworth priority filing date is May 1 for returning students.
-The Wentworth priority filing date for new and transfers student varies on the timing of admission’s application deadline.
+Students who applied for financial aid the previous year can use the Renewal FAFSA for the next academic year.
+The Renewal FAFSA contains pre-filled information based on the previous year.
+Students must update any information that has changed, such as income, assets, and other related items.

 General Eligibility Requirements